The complete Firearms Laws of Michigan can be found HERE

 HB 4481 – would provide for a website for concealed pistol license reciprocity

-Referred to House Judiciary Committee 5/08/25 No Position
+Referred to Senate Judiciary Committee 12/02/25 No Position

 HB 4482 – would provide for requirements for concealed pistol license reciprocity website

-Referred to House Judiciary Committee 5/08/25 No Position
+Referred to Senate Judiciary Committee 12/02/25 No Position

 HB 4483 – would provide for a QR code on concealed pistol licenses

-Referred to House Judiciary Committee 5/08/25 No Position
+Referred to Senate Judiciary Committee 12/02/25 No Position

 HB 4529 – would provide an exemption for veterans of the concealed pistol license application and licensing fee